hrishioa/hrishioa.github.io/_posts/2019-03-11-debugging-node-in-production:-anatomy-of-a-bug-hunt.md

 [[15:03:26.407]] [LOG]    Frotz - Wrote save.
 ```

 I was honestly too happy at this point to care why.
-Somehow my logging extensions had kicked in - maybe a precompiled cache had refreshed, maybe the node gods wanted me to finish watching my movie I'd paused (quick bugfix, why not).
+Somehow my logging extensions had kicked in - maybe a precompiled cache had refreshed, maybe the node gods wanted me to finish watching my movie I'd paused (let me pause this movie for a quick bugfix, why not I thought).
 I was on the right track, and I had some more info on the error as long as I didn't run it again and get something else.

 Zooming in further, the error seemed to be coming from the childprocess part of the code (as suspected), which was the command function.
 So I added some error handlers there, see if we can trap this apparition once and for all.